 Today I’m going to show you how to make a picture frame 3 ways.
 I’ll go from a simple DIY picture frame to an advanced picture frame with several molding profiles.
 The most basic version is from pine and poplar available at the home center then I’ll move up to some oak and mahogany for the more complex versions.

 This page uses affiliate links.
 See my disclosure page for info on affiliate programs.

 How to Make a Picture Frame 3 Ways

 - How to Make a Picture Frame with a Miter and Handheld Router

-- How to Make a Picture Frame using a Table Saw
+- Making a Picture Frame using a Table Saw

 - How to Make a Picture Frame using a Router Table